teachingaway/teachingaway.github.io/_posts/2014-01-01-startup-employee-matters.md

 # Compensation

 Know the difference between "stock options" and "restricted stock."
 A stock option is the right to buy stock in the future at a pre-determined price.
-Restricted stock is almost like the reverse.
+Restricted stock is almost the reverse.
 The employee receives the stock today, but the startup has the right to buy the stock back from the employee under certain circumstances.
+Restricted stock tends to be the better tax arrangement for the employee, especially for a pre-series A company.

 In order to negotiate your compensation, you need to know the the startup's "Fully Diluted Capital."